kuo-lab/short_walk_experiment/README.md

 because poor scaling mainly causes the speeds to be jagged--the alternating speeds of the two feet will go up and down during steady walking.

+## Optimization model
+The code for the dynamic optimization model is in a [separate optimization repository](https://github.com/kuo-lab/simplelocomotionmodel).
+The code is in Julia and the entire modeling and optimization toolchain is available as open source.